haxiomic/dts2hx/ROADMAP.md

 - If a symbol is both a class and interface, we could split into a class implementation and an interface implementation, and then select the correct type when referencing by context: if used in implements, then use interface version

-- typeof [class-reference T] -> std.Class<T>
-	- Maybe the type node null issue is resolved if we switch the enclosing declaration
-	- type reference is to a constructor type variable
-	- What about `null | typeof T`?
-	-> Why is the type-query resolved?
-Can we prevent it from being resolved somehow?
-		- This would be much better than working at the node level => What priority is this?

 - Use subtypes for typedef anons (so it's not an anon repreated 3x)
+	- i.e. `abstract Name({...}) to {...} from {...} { }`

-- Should we handle `abstract` classes (typescript keyword abstract)?
+- Do we need to do anything to handle `abstract` classes (typescript keyword abstract)?

-?
+- ?
 Maybe: When shortening paths, do we need to check for collisions with haxe root types? (like Iterator)

-- getDoc should account for the relevant declaration – see `node/fs/ReadFile.hx`, doc is duplicated
+- Overload documentation, requires extending MetadataItem with doc field
-	- Comments should be per-overload; need to extend Expr.hx
+	- Will need to copy / reimplement jsdoc methods from services.ts

 - Three.hx could have type aliases, or not be generated since it's empty
 	- Maybe we don't want to ignore Export * symbols in `walkDeclarationSymbols`